1. Gardens by the Bay

-So it was my 1st visit to any kind of theme park and I really loved it.
+So it was my 1st visit to any kind of theme park and I loved it.
 Universal Studios Singapore is a theme-based park situated on Sentosa Island, Singapore.
-Park is surrounded by a lagoon.
+The park is surrounded by a lagoon.

 Tickets for Theme Park are also available online on their official website link, Pre-booking is good to avoid standing in queues as it will usually be a crowded place.
 Also, you can take priority passes/tickets with little extra cost, Which will help you to save time by getting priority entrance almost everywhere.
 You will not have to wait or stand in queue for your turn.

 The Marine Life Park in Singapore is also one of the famous attractions.
 There are different areas you can explore here one is the SEA Aquarium and the other is Adventure Cove Water Park.
 I planned to only visit the SEA aquarium but both places have their equal charm.